I wanted to see if you could offer any information for my unemployment appeal hearing coming up soon.

 Obviously I want to do everything I can for my Son and getting him âfixedâ, so Iâm hoping that you all will be able to work with me and my schedule.
 Iâve been thinking the best thing for me to do at this time is to cut my work schedule to a 4 day a week schedule, around 30 hours per week.
 With my âoff dayâ being whatever day his appointment is on.
 I can let you know in advance what day it will be each week.
 Also until I get a routine down and some consistency I wanted to see if I could have a schedule of 9:30a-5:30p.
 If I can work more I certainly will because I need all the hours I can get.
 I just donât want to be penalized for not meeting my âfull-timeâ requirement or being early/late.
 Basically for the next few months I am going to need flexibility and Iâm hoping we can all work together to achieve this.

 Please let me know if this new schedule and flexibility these next few months will be feasible.
 Iâm truly sorry for this inconvenience but I will do everything on my end to make sure my work is not affected and be as flexible as I can.
 Iâm looking forward to returning back to work on Monday.
 Feel free to contact me back via e-mail or we can even chat over the phone if itâs easier.
-Thank you,

 My employer then called me and told me that since I did not qualify for FMLA that they could not accommodate my schedule request.
 I explained to her that I could not afford to not work and that I would be willing to make up any hours that I need off for my sons medical, on weekends or nights just like I had in the past.
 However, that was not sufficient she told me that my boss wanted someone there every day when she was also there.
 I was basically given an ultimatum between my job and my son.
 You can guess which one I picked, my son.
 The HR director explained to me that she was sorry and felt bad she even sent me two other jobs that I would be qualified for.
 We discussed how I would have to file for unemployment and she said she understood and would not fight it as she did not want to cause and further hardships on me.